yinhang1107/ahamarecipe/README.md

 # Ah Ma Recipe
-> This project is built to provide a more attractive and responsive web pages for Ah Ma Recipe, an online store which is hosted on one of the mobile marketing platforms.
+> This main purpose of this project is to provide a more attractive and responsive web pages for Ah Ma Recipe, an online store which is hosted on one of the mobile marketing platforms.
 > Live demo [_here_](https://ahmarecipe.netlify.app/).

 ## Table of Contents